 The Costa Rica School of Massage Therapy campus was built specifically with the massage school in mind.
-It lies just 150 meters from the serene Samara Beach and is surrounded by breathtaking gardens and tropic fruit trees.
-Massage student accommodations are conveniently located in the heart of Samara and just a short walking distance from restaurants, groceries and the beach.
+It lies just 150 meters from the serene Samara Beach and is surrounded by breathtaking gardens and tropical fruit trees.
+Massage student accommodations are conveniently located in the heart of Samara and are just a short walking distance from restaurants, groceries, and the beach.

 Massage students who choose the On-Campus living option are housed in comfortable two–three bedroom houses, typically with one roommate and several housemates.
-Each house has a porch, a common living area and a furnished kitchen.
-Each bedroom is equipped with bunk or single beds (for a maximum occupancy of 2 students per room), shelves for clothes and personal items, fans and bedside lamps, and safe.
+Each house has a porch, a common living area, and a furnished kitchen.
+Each bedroom is equipped with bunk or single beds (for a maximum occupancy of 2 students per room), shelves for clothes and personal items, fans and bedside lamps, and a safe.
 Bathrooms are shared between two or three students and are equipped with hot water shower, toilet, and sink area with storage.
-Single room or house upgrades are available dependent on class size.
+Single-room or studio upgrades are available dependent on class size.

 The porches and living areas are commonly used for studying, eating, and relaxing.
 The kitchen is fully equipped with the appliances and cookware/ flatware that you will need.
 You will find WiFi signal at hotspots around the campus – including the classroom, administrative office, and the student lounge – to stay connected and complete homework assignments.

 Our housekeeping staff cleans and provides fresh linens to each house once a week.
 The grounds team keeps our gardens lush and handles any housing maintenance concerns.
-We also have security coverage every night from 6:00pm to 6:00am to keep our students and campus safe our Costa Rican massage therapy school campus safe.
+We also have security coverage every night to keep our students and campus safe.

-There’s a wide variety of food options in Samara, including artisan breads and homemade jams from the Farmer’s Market.
+There are a wide variety of food options in Samara, including artisan bread and homemade jams from the Farmer’s Market.
 Check out the local fisherman’s catch of the day, or sample a fresh cold coconut on the beach.
 Enjoy a Costa Rican “casado” dish at one of the local eateries, or order a pizza to share with friends.
 Finish your ice cream cone before it melts in the heat.
-Start your day with a hearty German breakfast and café con leche.
+Start your day with a typical Costa Rican breakfast of Gallo Pinto, fresh fruit, and café con leche.
 Taste test the ceviche and guacamole and find your favorite local spot for both.
-Try a veggie burger or smoothie at one of the vegetarian restaurants or maybe order some platanos (fried plantains) while you sit and take in the sunset over the ocean.
+Try one of the vegetarian restaurants or maybe order some platanos (fried plantains) while you sit and take in the sunset over the ocean.

-Samara has a number of restaurants that offer flavorful Costa Rican cuisine.
-In addition, there are a number of Italian, American, Mexican, vegan, vegetarian and sushi restaurants.
-There are two groceries and an organic market.
-There are Farmer’s Markets and fruit stands, butchers and fishmongers.
-The coffee, of course, is world famous and bursting with flavor.
-No matter your pallet preference, Samara has a food option for you.
+Samara has several restaurants that offer flavorful Costa Rican cuisine.
+In addition, there are several Italian, American, Mexican, vegan, vegetarian, and sushi restaurants.
+There are several groceries and an organic market.
+There are Farmer’s Markets and fruit stands, butchers, and fishmongers.
+The coffee, of course, is world-famous and bursting with flavor.
+No matter your palette’s preference, Samara has a food option for you.

 Have you ever wondered what it would be like to glide through the canopy of the rainforest and visit an ecosystem normally reserved for exotic animals like howler monkeys, sloths and flocks of parrots?
 How about experience kayaking to a private beach on an island off of the coast of Costa Rica?
 What about hiking to a remote jungle waterfall?
 Or learning how to surf in the warm Central American waters?
 It’s all here and more!